metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 		    ...
 		 }

-The keys are plugin names.

-The values are dictionaries describing the plugin.

-Valid keys of a dictionary describing a plugin are:

-* :ref:`'abstract_types'<types>`
-* :ref:`'abstract_algorithms'<algorithms>`
-* :ref:`'concrete_types'<types>`
-* :ref:`'concrete_algorithms'<algorithms>`
-* :ref:`'wrappers'<wrappers>`
-* :ref:`'translators'<translators>`

-The values of a dictionary describing a plugin are sets of values corresponding to the key, e.g. the values for the key 'translators' is a set of :ref:`translators<translators>`.

 For small plugins, it's possible to explicitly create this dictionary returned by the plugin-finder function.

 For larger plugins, this is difficult to maintain.
+Thus, explicitly creating such dictionaries is highly discouraged.

 It is useful to use a plugin registry in this case.
 We show an example of how to use a plugin registry in our *registry.py* example above.

 As shown in the *registry.py* example above, a plugin registry can import all the relevant plugins from given modules via the *register_from_modules* method.
 This method imports all the translators, concrete algorithms, etc. from the modules (which are often easily recognized via the use of the decorators shown in :ref:`Plugin Parts<plugin_parts>`).